 Fake Brake Parts

-Thus, they were made in Turkey and counterfeited by leading manufacturers.
-Accordingly, they were even branded with names such as Mercedes and BMW.
+ThusAs a result, reputable manufacturers made counterfeits of them in Turkey.
+Interestingly, they were even branded with names such as Mercedes and BMW.
 You could order any box name that you wanted.

 These were then imported into the United Kingdom and sold cheaply in bucket car spare shops.
 Therefore, killing off old, established local businesses.
 It looks like the practice has raised its ugly head again.
 If it ever went away, that is.